Living Yoga Advanced Teacher Training (LYATT)

-A common thread through all the modules is the study of patterns.
-It is through patterns that learning gets simpler and less complicated as a single change can ripple through the body-mind-spirit.
-Working with patterns show us are truly capable of when we get out of our own way, and how ease, grace, poise, strength and balance can be naturally restored with minimum effort and grace.
+A common thread through all of the modules is the study of patterns.
+It is through patterns that learning becomes simpler and less complicated, as a single change can ripple through the body-mind-spirit.
+Working with patterns shows us what we are truly capable of when we get out of our own way, and how ease, grace, poise, strength and balance can be naturally restored with minimum effort and grace.

 Each of the modules has a specific theme and guiding thread and starts with a supervised self-practice.
-Our individual teachers shine their own light and depth of understanding to your learning.
-Mornings consists of a short lecture, somatic enquiry, warm-up and guided asana/vinyasa practice.
-Afternoons can include the following: Q&A, guided practice, partner work, practicum, re-patterning, meditation, restorative and Yoga nidra.
+Our individual teachers shine their own light and depth of understanding onto your learning.
+Mornings consist of a short lecture, somatic enquiry, warm-up and guided asana/vinyasa practice.
+Afternoons can include the following: Q&A, guided practice, partner work, practicum, re-patterning, meditation, restorative and Yoga Nidra.